 Use the red sparingly, as it only takes a little to capture your attention.
 When you’re wondering what paint goes well with grey carpet, add in a splash of painted red wood for texture and colour.

 Sage green is a colour that keeps coming back year after year.
 The muted, chalk-like finish is subdued and creates a calming feel while adding colour to the palette.
-Spruce up your cabinets by painting them in a soft sage green.
+Spruce up your kitchen cabinets by painting them in a soft sage green.
 This colour works well on painted wood furniture as it combines the natural feel of the wood while capturing the earthy tone of the green paint.

 With sage green and grey paint, you still have a few options.
 You can choose a silvery, cool sage green to complement a bright and light grey, or opt for a cool stone grey with a warm, pistachio undertone green.